-From blockchain/cryptocurrency startups like Golem and ConsenSys to blockchain protocol creators like Counterparty and 0x, the world is thirsty for talented individuals who are interested in areas of tech, business, and blockchain marketing.
+From blockchain/cryptocurrency startups like Golem and ConsenSys to blockchain protocol creators like 0x, the world is thirsty for talented individuals who are interested in areas of tech, business, and blockchain marketing.

 The sudden demand for this relatively infantile technology, which is just less than a decade old, is facing a huge crunch of human capital who are interested and trained in this tech.

-The Google Trends charts and the number of job listings for blockchain/cryptocurrencies also confirms what I am saying.
+The Google Trends charts and the number of job listings for blockchain/cryptocurrencies also confirm what I am saying.

 Just to put in perspective the kind of demand we have in the market, here are a few facts: